Frequently Asked Questions

 Your confidential information remains protected; your relationship remains between you and your financial institution.

-Is the Insured Cash Sweep®, or ICS®, service safe to use?
+Is the ICS service safe to use?
 Has it been thoroughly tested?

 The Insured Cash Sweep service has been thoroughly tested (with many billions of dollars) and has been designed so as to comply with every relevant FDIC requirement.
 Since its inception, thousands of depositors have successfully submitted funds for placement through ICS.